jessicablank/marvel-match/README.md

 * GIVEN the user selects an answer.
     * WHEN the user presses a "submit" button.
     * THEN the application displays a Marvel character.
+* GIVEN the user is matched with a Marvel character.
+    * WHEN the user presses the "facebook" button.
+    * THEN the application connects to Facebook.

 ### Integrated Applications
 * [Marvel Developer Portal](https://developer.marvel.com/)